mcollina/mqemitter/README.md

 mqemitter&nbsp;&nbsp;[![Build Status](https://travis-ci.org/mcollina/mqemitter.png)](https://travis-ci.org/mcollina/mqemitter)
 =================================================================

-An Opinionated Message Queue with an emitter-style API
+An Opinionated Message Queue with an emitter-style API, but with callbacks.

   * <a href="#install">Installation</a>
   * <a href="#basic">Basic Example</a>